How Much And How To Tip In France? We Explain It All

 Other services

-The amounts are similar.
-Two to five euros will be appreciated by your hairdresser or esthetician.
+The amounts are similar: €2 to €5 will be appreciated by your hairdresser or esthetician.

 What to Do if I Don’t Know How to Leave a Tip?

-Note that the only places where tips will be explicitly asked are on applications such as Uber, Uber Eats, Lyft or Deliveroo.
-If the delivery man was nice, it is good manners to round up to the next euro.
-The applications also offer to let you decide on the exact amount you wish to tip.
-One or two euros will be appreciated.
+Note that the only places where tips will be explicitly requested are through apps like Uber, Uber Eats, Lyft, or Deliveroo.
+If your delivery driver was friendly or provided great service, it’s good manners to round up to the next euro.
+Most apps also let you decide the exact amount you’d like to tip—€1 or €2 will be appreciated.

 Conclusion